xrdocs/design/_blogs/2019-11-01-converged-sdn-transport-hld.md

 Segment Routing Traffic Engineering may be utilized to carry traffic end to end across the CIN network.
 Using On-Demand Networking simplifies the deployment of SR-TE Policies from ingress to egress by using specific color BGP communities to instruct head-end nodes to create policies satisfying specific user constraints.
 As an example, if RPD aggregation prefixes are advertised using BGP to the DPIC aggregation device, SR-TE tunnels following a user constraint can be built dynamically between those endpoints.

 ### CIN Quality of Service (QoS)
 QoS is a requirement for delivering trouble-free Remote PHY.
 This design uses sample QoS configurations for concept illustration, but QoS should be tailored for specific network deployments.
 New CIN builds can utilize the configurations in the implementation guide verbatim if no other services are being carried across the network.
-Please see the section in this document on QoS for general QoS information.
+Please see the section in this document on QoS for general NCS QoS information and the implementation guide for specific details.

 #### CST Network Traffic Classification
 The following lists specific traffic types which should be treated with specific priority, default markings, and network classification points.